TWUOnline/ldrs591/_pages/unit-7-learning-activities.md

  	<li>Do you think mixed-methods research can provide a more complete picture for leadership studies?
 Why or why not?</li>
 </ul>
 </li>
  	<li>Note that these questions will help you complete your Blog assignment in this unit.
-See Unit 7 Assessment for more details.</li>
+See <a href="https://create.twu.ca/ldrs591/unit-7-assessment/">Unit 7 Assessment</a> for more details.</li>
 </ul>
 &nbsp;
 <h3>Topic 2: Mixed-Methods Research Designs</h3>